Equivariant infinite loop space theory, the space level story: The generalized operadic machine

-where $0\in\sC_G(0)$ and $\id\in \sC_G(1)$; $X^{\bullet}$ is the covariant functor $\inj\rtarr G\sU$ that sends $j$ to $X^j$ and uses the left action of $\SI_j$ and the injections $\si_i\colon X^{j-1}\rtarr X^{j}$ given by insertion of the basepoint in the $i$th position.
+where $0\in\sC_G(0)$ and $\id\in \sC_G(1)$; $X^{\bullet}$ is the covariant functor $\inj\rtarr G\sU$ that sends $\bj$ to $X^j$ and uses the left action of $\SI_j$ and the injections $\si_i\colon X^{j-1}\rtarr X^{j}$ given by insertion of the basepoint in the $i$th position.

+\begin{rem} \autoref{opass} implies that the monad unit $\et\colon X\rtarr \bC_G X$ is a $G$-cofibration for all $X\in G\sT$.
+This ensures that the bar constructions below are realizations of Reedy cofibrant simplicial $G$-spaces. \end{rem}

 There are several choices that can be made in the construction of the machine $\bE_G$, as discussed in \cite{GM3}.
 We use the construction landing in orthogonal $G$-spectra.
 It is more natural topologically to land in Lewis-May or EKMM $G$-spectra \cite{EKMM, LMS, MM} since all such $G$-spectra are fibrant and the relationship of $\bE_G$ to the equivariant Barratt-Priddy-Quillen theorem is best explained using them.
-That variant of the operadic machine is discussed and applied in \cite{GM3}, and we shall say nothing more about it here.
+That variant of the operadic machine is discussed and applied in \cite{GM3}, and a reinterpretation with better formal properties will be given in \cite{MayTwist}.

 Regardless of such choices, the construction of $\bE_G$ is based on the two-sided monadic bar construction defined in \cite[\S9]{MayGeo}.
 In our context, that specializes to give a based $G$-space $B(F,\bC_G,X)$ for a monad $\bC_G$ in $G\sT$, a $\bC_G$-algebra $X$, and a $\bC_G$-functor $F = (F,\la)$.
 Here $F\colon G\sT\rtarr G\sT$ is a functor and $\la\colon F\bC_G\rtarr F$ is a natural transformation such that $\la \com F\et = \Id\colon F\rtarr F$ and